Hi!

 Most recently, I learned something that stopped me in my tracks.

 When I met my birthfather for the first time, we met at special place that was in his family since he was a little boy, a property on a river, a place that I would soon find out, I was conceived.
-It’s land that once belonged to the Pascagoula Indians.

 Sacred land.

-When I found him, I was mentoring with a shaman
+When I found him, I was mentoring with a shaman for no other reason than I felt called to do so.

-The Universe was preparing me as it always had for this revelation!
+as it always has, for this revelation!

-The truth is, I didn’t have some next plan for studying with a shaman,
+I didn’t have some next plan for studying with a shaman,

 or for finding my birthfather.